OliveiraDS-hub/ChimeraTE/README.md

 ---

 ## ChimeraTE genome-guided (mode1) <a name="mode1"></a>
+In the Mode 1, chimeric transcripts will be detected considering the genomic location of TE insertions and exons.
+Chimeras from this Mode can be classified as TE-initiated upstream, TE-initiated 5’UTR, TE-exonized, TE-terminated 3’UTR and TE-terminated downstream.
+In addition, results from Mode 1 can be visualized in genome browsers, which allows a manual curation of chimeric transcripts in the reference genome.
+Mode 1 does not detect chimeric transcripts derived from TE insertions absent from the reference genome that is provided.
 ````
 cd $FOLDER/ChimeraTE/
 bash ChimeraTE-mode1.sh --help
 ````
 ### USAGE <a name="usage"></a>
 ````
 ChimTE-mode1.sh   [--mate1 <replicate1_R1.fastq.gz,replicate2_R1.fastq.gz,replicate3_R1.fastq>]